 manufacturer declaration of opposite side

+(DM comment – can have a mode with a higher overall SPL but would not meet 1/3 octave or pitch shift.
+Need to test all modes)

 The final A-weighted over all sound pressure level results Lcrs 10, Lcrs 20 and Lreverse to be reported are the lower values of the two averages of both sides, rounded to the nearest integer.
 The final one third octave spectra to be reported are the spectra corresponding to the same side as the reported A-weighted sound pressure level.
-To be discussed in meeting:
+To be discussed in meeting: (Consider reporting both sides – improvement in safety)

 4. Test procedures for frequency shift